 Tax Structure: Tax Base, Tax Rate, Proportional, Regressive, and Progressive Taxation

 A progressive tax applies a higher tax rate to higher incomes.
 So if the tax rate on $50,000 is 10% and 20% for $100,000, then, continuing the above example, Bill still owes $5,000 in taxes while Jane will have to pay $20,000 in taxes.
 However, almost all progressive taxes are structured as a marginal tax, which means that the progressive tax rate is only applied to that part of the income which is greater than a certain amount.
 The portion of the tax base that is subject to a particular tax rate, known as a tax bracket, always has lower and upper limits, except for the top tax bracket, which has no upper limit.
-The following tax brackets apply for 2013 and thereafter: 10%, 15%, 25%, 28%, 33%, 35%, 39.6%.
+The following tax brackets apply for 2013 to 2017: 10%, 15%, 25%, 28%, 33%, 35%, 39.6%.
 The 39.6% bracket was added in 2013.
 To see the current rates published by the IRS, scroll down to the bottom of the current tax table from the instructions for Form 1040.

 The new Republican tax policy, passed at the end of 2017, known as the Tax Cuts and Jobs Act, has changed the tax brackets for 2018 and afterwards.
 Congruent to the Republicans' tax objective to benefit the wealthy, most of the benefits in the change to tax brackets go to those who earn more than $200,000.
 The marriage penalty has also been eliminated for all tax brackets, except the top 2.